AIObjectives/talk-to-the-city-reports/README.md

 'agree'?: number // number of upvotes
 'disagree?': number // number of downvotes
 'video?': string // link to a video
-'imterview?': string // name of interviewee 'timestamp?': string // timestamp in the video
+'interview?': string // name of interviewee 'timestamp?': string // timestamp in the video
 }
 ```

 ## List of config parameters

+Below is the list of parameters supported in the config files:

 ```
 {